Advertiser Disclosure

 Shopify CBD Policy

 Shopify supports the sale of hemp-derived CBD products (but not marijuana-derived products) in states where it’s legal to do so.
 However, you’ll have to sign up with a third-party payment gateway provider (DigiPay and Bankful are the only choices at the moment) and ensure compliance with all applicable state and federal laws.
-The Shopify Payments credit card processing service is not available for CBD sales at this time.
+The Shopify Payments credit card processing service is currently unavailable for CBD sales.

 BigCommerce CBD Policy